Elektrobit/ebcl_template/docs/examples/qemu_amd64.md

 The _boot.yaml_ is not different to the one used for the Jammy images, and just extracts the kernel binary and configuration form the given kernel package.
 The _image.yaml_ and the _initrd.yaml_ are also identical to the ones used with the Jammy images.

+The structure of the config files of all EBcL QEMU images is similar.
+This allows using a central _images/amd64/qemu/Taskfile.yml_, which is symlinked into all image folders, to provide the right build working directory.
+The only difference to the amd64 Jammy image _Taskfile.yml_ is that some specification files are used from the one level higher folder, since there is no difference between the _crinit_ and _systemd_ variant.
+To use the generic tasks, the variables pointing to these inputs are explicitly given, which overwrites the defaults defined in the generic tasks.

 ### The amd64 EB corbos Linux systemd image

 EBcL supports the _systemd_ init-manager and if startup time and the resource footprint are not too critical, it’s a quite good choice because all of the Ubuntu packages are fully compatible with it, and all services come with their configs for _systemd_.
 To run _systemd_ without providing the init-manager using the kernel command line, we can link it as _/sbin/init_.
 This is done using the _config_root.sh_ script.
 The _amd64/qemu/ebcl/systemd_ defines a QEMU image using _debootstrap_ for building the root filesystem.
 This root filesystem is a very minimal one, only providing _systemd_, _udev_ and the default command line tools.

 ### The amd64 EB corbos Linux crinit image

 EBcL adds [crinit](https://github.com/Elektrobit/crinit) init-manger, as an alternative to _systemd_.
 [Crinit](https://github.com/Elektrobit/crinit) is a much more lightweight init-manager, compared with _systemd_, and tailored to embedded.
 Since all the hardware and use-cases are very well known in advance for an embedded system, many dynamic configuration and detection features of _systemd_ can be skipped, which results in a faster and much more lightweight solution.
 The drawback of using _crinit_ is that the Ubuntu packages are not prepared for _crinit_, and all service and startup configuration needs to be done by the user.

 The necessary minimal configuration to use _crinit_ is contained in _images/amd64/qemu/ebcl/crinit/crinit_config_, and this folder is copied as overlay to the root filesystem using the _root.yaml_.
 The script _config_root.sh_ ensures that the _sbin/init_ script, provided in the overlay, is executable.
 Instead of _systemd_, _crinit_ and its command line client _crinit-ctl_ is installed.

 Let’s take a closer look at the _crinit_config_ overlay.
 The _sbin/init_ mounts the _/proc_ filesystem and then runs the _crinit_ init-manager.
 The _/etc_ folder contains a minimal _crinit_ configuration.
 The file _/etc/crinit/default.series_ is the main configuration file, and the folder _/etc/crinit/crinit.d_ contains the services we want to run.
 The task _/etc/crinit/crinit.d/agetty-ttyS0.crinit_ runs _agetty_ on the serial console _ttyS0_, so that we can login using the QEMU serial console.
 The task _/etc/crinit/crinit.d/earlysetup.crinit_ sets the hostname, so that we get proper logs.
 The task _/etc/crinit/crinit.d/mount.crinit_ takes care of mounting the additional filesystems.

 The _amd64/qemu/ebcl/crinit_ defines a QEMU image using _debootstrap_ for building the root filesystem.